Back to Routine

 Looking back I’ve learned that my ‘cracked-state’ may have been caregiver burnout, or compassion fatigue.
 According to Web MD, they are real syndromes and you don’t want them.
 Thankfully my listless, apathetic behavior got my attention quickly and I turned to fervent prayer.

 God nudged me to ask for help.
 I resisted.
-I mean… I have the time, I understand what is needed.
+After all, I have the time and understand what’s needed.
 I just don’t want to do it.
 Losing interest didn’t seem like a reasonable excuse to request help.
 Besides God… who, what and how do I proceed?

 The thought of help hung over me for days but I didn’t really know what to do with it.
 Then a person came to mind, Betsy.
 She’s a retired nurse and had reached out before.
 I prayed about approaching her not quite sure what to ask for, but sensing I should try.